Regularized Zero-Variance Control Variates: Acknowledgement

-The authors would like to thank Nial Friel for the suggestion to reduce the variance of the SMC evidence estimator using ZV-CV and for comments on an earlier draft.
+The authors thank anonymous referees and the associate editor for helpful comments.
+The authors also wish to thank Nial Friel for the suggestion to reduce the variance of the SMC evidence estimator using ZV-CV and for comments on an earlier draft.
 LFS and CD are associated with the ARC Centre of Excellence for Mathematical \& Statistical Frontiers (ACEMS).
-LFS would like to thank Matthew Sutton for useful discussions about penalised regression methods.
+LFS would like to thank Matthew Sutton for useful discussions about penalized regression methods.
 LFS was supported by an Australian Research Training Program Stipend, by ACEMS and by the Engineering and Physical Sciences Research Council grant EP/S00159X/1.
 CJO was supported by the Lloyd's Register Foundation programme on data centric engineering at the Alan Turing Institute, UK.
 CD and CJO were supported by an Australian Research Council Discovery Project (DP200102101).
-AM was partially supported by the Swiss National Science Foundation grant 100018\_172892.
+AM was partially supported by the Swiss National Science Foundation grant 100018\_200557.
 Computational resources used in this work were provided by the HPC and Research Support Group, Queensland University of Technology, Brisbane, Australia and by the High End Computing facility at Lancaster University.